top of page

 A wild mare and stallion share a tender moment on the vast plains of Utah, embodying the spirit of freedom and companionship.

-In many ways, connecting with wild horses can reconnect the adventurous soul that we’ve buried through adulthood.
-Someone once told me, ‘it’s not how you feel about someone, it’s how you feel about yourself when you’re with that person’.
+In many ways, connecting with wild horses can reconnect the adventurous soul we’ve buried through adulthood.
+Someone once told me, ‘It’s not how you feel about someone; it’s how you feel about yourself when you’re with that person.’
 The same applies to wild horses.
 When I’m with these magnificent animals, the awakening of my heart and soul influences my photographic work in a visceral way.

 EquuStyle: Could you share a memorable encounter with a wild horse that deeply impacted you?

-Sandy Sharkey: There are so many to choose from.
-But one encounter stands out.
+Sandy Sharkey: There are so many encounters to choose from.
+But one stands out.
 In the spring of 2018, I was photographing wild horses in Utah’s Onaqui range.
-One morning, I saw this huge cloud of dust rolling across the desert floor like a scene from ‘Wile E. Coyote and the Roadrunner’.
-The trail of dust was created by one scrappy, smallish wild buckskin stallion known as ‘Buck’.
-He was covered in battle scars and several wounds were fresh, but nothing stopped him.
+One morning, I saw a huge cloud of dust rolling across the desert floor, like a scene from ‘Wile E. Coyote and the Roadrunner’.
+The dust was created by a scrappy, smallish wild buckskin stallion known as ‘Buck’.
+He was covered in battle scars, and several wounds were fresh, but nothing stopped him.
 Buck was determined to steal the mares from every stallion in sight.

 "Battle Scarred Onaqui Stallion known as Buck" is the title of a photograph by wild horse photographer and advocate Sandy Sharkey as featured in the Fall 2025 issue of EquuStyle Magazine at equustyle.com